pyzahl/SoFiMagic/README.md

 ## SS (Silent Shutter) ##
 The silent shutter option is functionless on cameras without silent shutter mode.
+WARNING: Burst/Continuous Shooting may not be available or work depending on Camera model.
+TEST IT!
+If in doubt, do not use.

 ## MF (Manual Focus) ##
 This sets focus mode to manual.
 Be sure to have focused before starting the app!